anshulsanan/smart_wear/README.md

 #### Step 6:
 Once the operating system is installed on the SD card, take your board, turn it over.
 On the underside, you'll see a slot at the rear, which is where the microSD card needs to go.
 Take the microSD card, then insert it into the slot, gently, until it's firmly sitting inside.

+#

+#### PowerUp

+#### Step 1:
+Plug the USB keyboard and mouse into the USB ports of the Raspberry Pi.
+Plug the HDMI or video component cable into the monitor or TV set used.
+Insert the Ethernet Cable from Raspberry Pi to one on your computer.

+#### Step 2:
+Turn on your monitor or TV set and make sure it is set to the proper input (e.g. HDMI 1 or HDMI 2) and also connect the power supply to your Raspberry Pi .
+A power indicator light will begin to glow, letting you know that you are connected,

+#### Step 3:

 ### Assembly